thecodeteam/ecs-cf-service-broker/README.md

  * delete
  * none

+Service plan can be changed using `update-service` command.
+Only a subset of service attributes are applied:
+* Buckets: quota and default retention
+* Namespaces: bucket qouta, ADO, compliance and domain group admins

-More detailed instrucitons for using the broker in Cloud Foundry can be found in the [Tanzu Network ECS broker documentation](https://docs.pivotal.io/partners/ecs-service-broker/using.html).
+More detailed instructions for using the broker in Cloud Foundry can be found in the [Tanzu Network ECS broker documentation](https://docs.pivotal.io/partners/ecs-service-broker/using.html).

 ### Broker Catalog and Plan Configuration